PyRigi/PyRigi/doc/development/howto/testing.md

 Moreover, please add a section `EXAMPLES` in the docstring of the classes and functions that you introduce and provide there examples of the functionalities you implemented.

-Please keep in mind that whenever a pull request is opened, all the tests in the `test` folder and in the docstrings are run.
+Please keep in mind that, whenever a pull request is opened, all the tests in the `test` folder and in the docstrings are run.
 Therefore, before opening a pull request we **strongly advise** to run
 ```